-After CM its ex-CM, Siddaramaiah says “We gave you food, shelter and you vote for BJP”
+After CM, ex-CM Siddaramaiah says 'We gave you food, but you voted for BJP'

 "You voted for Narendra Modi and want me to get your works done!
 You want me to give you respect.
 Should I baton-charge you?
 Leave the place," the Chief Minister told the YTPS employees and then left the place.

-Karnataka BJP condemned the chief minister's outburst and threatened to stage state-wide agitations if Kumaraswamy did not apologise to the masses.
+Karnataka BJP condemned the Chief Minister's outburst and threatened to stage state-wide agitations if Kumaraswamy did not apologise to the masses.
 The BJP swept the April-May Lok Sabha elections in Karnataka and won 25 out of 28 seats in the state.